sourcegraph/scip/docs/scip.md

 work with in some programming languages but we hope the performance improvements make up for it.

+Additional notes on **override_documentation**:

+(optional) CommonMark-formatted documentation for this specific range.
+If empty, the `Symbol.documentation` field is used instead.
+One example where this field might be useful is when the symbol represents a generic function (with abstract type parameters such as `List<T>`) and at this occurrence we know the exact values (such as `List<String>`).

+This field can also be used for dynamically or gradually typed languages, which commonly allow for type-changing assignment.

 ### Package

 Unit of packaging and distribution.